 - Bowl

-First of all, boil the agretti for a few minutes after cleaning and washing them well to remove any dirt residues.
+First, boil the agretti for a few minutes after thoroughly cleaning and washing them to remove any soil residue.

-In a bowl, large enough to contain all the ingredients, beat the eggs and continue doing so, adding the grated Pecorino Romano.
+In a bowl, spacious enough to hold all ingredients, beat the eggs, continuing to do so while adding the grated pecorino romano.

-Put a tablespoon of extra virgin olive oil in a non-stick pan with the diced guanciale and sauté until the fat becomes transparent.
-At this point, add the freshly boiled agretti and toss them with the guanciale.
+Add a tablespoon of extra virgin olive oil to a non-stick pan, along with the diced guanciale, and let it brown until the fat becomes transparent.
+At this point, add the just-boiled agretti, and sauté them together with the guanciale.

-Pour into the bowl with the eggs, the agretti sautéed with guanciale, and mix so that the frittata is evenly flavored.
+Pour the sautéed agretti with guanciale into the bowl with the eggs, and mix to ensure the frittata is evenly flavored.

-In the same pan used for sautéing, add the rest of the oil, and when it’s hot, pour in the entire mixture.
+In the same browning pan, add the remaining oil, and when hot, pour in the entire mixture.

-Lower the heat, put a lid on, and let it cook gently so as not to burn it.
+Lower the heat, cover with a lid, and let it cook gently to avoid burning.

-As soon as it is firm, flip it using a flat plate and let it cook for a few more minutes until fully cooked.
+As soon as it firms up, flip it using a flat plate, and leave it to cook for a few more minutes, just until fully cooked.

-You can also prepare the agretti frittata a few days in advance, keeping it in the refrigerator in an airtight container, preferably glass or ceramic.
+You can also prepare the agretti frittata a few days in advance, storing it in the fridge inside an airtight container, preferably made of glass or ceramic.

-You can later reheat it in the microwave, which is the ideal method to prevent it from drying out.
+You can later reheat it in the microwave, the ideal method to prevent it from drying out.